 Community Grants are directed to projects, programs & initiatives that help protect the environment by supporting organizations that educate, inform & advance environmental issues that benefit residents & communities in four Midwestern states served by Alliant’s subsidiaries.

 The Focus on Energy Renewable Rewards program provides prescriptive incentives available to both residential and business customers for PV (solar electric) and Ground Source Heat Pumps (GSHP or geothermal).

 Madison Gas & Electric (MGE) works with businesses to reduce costs and improve efficiency and profitability.
 Businesses can turn to MGE for equipment financing, facility improvements or new construction.

 Riverland Energy Cooperative offers many rebates & incentives for residential customers to save on energy efficient appliance & equipment purchases & installation: for lighting fixtures, Energy Star appliances, electric water heaters, air conditioners, heat pumps, electric boilers, & central electric thermal storage units.

-With Xcel Energy’s Farm Rewiring Program, a farm operation can take advantage of up to $33,000 in grants and loans to help provide the necessary financing to update wiring.
+With Xcel Energy’s Farm Rewiring Program, a farm operation can take advantage of up to $10,000 in grants towards your eligible farm rewiring project.

 The Xcel Energy Peak Day Partners (PDP) program partners with qualifying businesses to better manage electricity demand when peak electricity load is a concern.
 In exchange, businesses can receive bill credits or separate payments for participating.